OpenDDD/dddmelb-website/content/opportunity-program.md

 We’re committed to bringing in as many individuals who couldn’t attend otherwise as possible.
 We want you to feel like you belong and build a lasting, inclusive, safe community.
 As organizers, we see it as our responsibility to help diversify the face of the Australian tech industry.
 We strongly encourage members of underrepresented groups to apply.

-_Please note that the scholarships cover conference registration only, so you will have to arrange travel and accommodation if you live outside of Melbourne, Australia._
+*Please note that the scholarships cover conference registration only, so you will have to arrange travel and accommodation if you live outside of Melbourne, Australia.*

 ## Eligibility
-Applicants for a free or discounted Opportunity Program ticket have to fulfill at least one of the below requirements:
+Applicants for a free Opportunity Program ticket have to fulfill at least one of the below requirements:

-- be a member of an underrepresented group in tech, including, but not limited to women, LGBTQI+, African-American, Indigenous Australians, Latina or Latino, people with disabilities and people facing economic or social hardships
+- be a member of an underrepresented group in tech, including, but not limited to women, LGBTQI+, African Australian, Indigenous Australian people, people with disabilities, and people facing economic or social hardships
 - be unable to attend without financial assistance.

 It’s important to remember that: